-The Dakin unit should only be maintained and serviced by qualified personnel only.
+The Dakin Applied unit should be maintained and serviced by qualified personnel only.

 At least a yearly inspection is recommended for make-up air heating installations and more frequently for process applications in year-round operation.
 Your own experience is the best guide in determining frequency of inspection.
 As a minimum, the following procedure should be followed: